 Animals can’t answer questions about their previous lives for example.
-They might display behaviours that suggest they are familiar with a person or place they’ve previously never met or been though.
+They might display behaviors that suggest they are familiar with a person or place they’ve previously never met or been to.
 But this isn’t scientific proof that they have been reincarnated as it could occur for a number of reasons.

 What Do People Think Reincarnation Achieves?